Raytwo/ARCropolis/.github/ISSUE_TEMPLATE/crash-or-incorrect-behavior.md

 ---

 ## Read this before continuing
-[ Sentences between [ brackets ] should be removed before posting ]
+[Sentences between [brackets] should be removed before posting.]

-[ Before posting, make sure to check on the title screen if the ARCropolis version shows up.
-If it does not, you did not install it properly and should not open an issue ]
+[Before posting, make sure to check if the ARCropolis version appears on the title screen.
+If it does not, you did not install it properly and should not open an issue.]

-[ Only issues related to the latest Major version, which is the leftmost number (ex.: ``2`` in version ``2.0.0``)` are considered ]
+[Only issues related to the latest major version, which is the leftmost number (e.g., ``2`` in version ``2.0.0``), are considered.]
-[ The previous statement does not apply if the only release in a Major version is a beta ]
+[The previous statement does not apply if the only release in a major version is a beta.]
+[Finally, any issues where the user is using SX OS or ReiNX are not considered and issues with said CFW should not be submitted.]

 ### Your setup
+System firmware version: ``11.0.1``
-Horizon version: ``9.0.0``
+Atmosphère version: ``0.18.1``
-Atmosphere version (do not post if you use SX OS): ``0.18.1`` Smash version: ``11.0.1``
+Smash version: ``11.0.1``
 ARCropolis version: ``2.0.0-beta``
-SD card formatting: ``exFAT`` or ``FAT32``
+microSD card format: ``FAT32`` or ``exFAT``

 ### Expected behavior
-[ If possible, explain what SHOULD have happened but didn't ]
+[If possible, explain what SHOULD have happened but didn't.]

-### What happened and the context
+### What happened and what's the context?
-[ Were you playing offline?
+[Were you playing offline?
 Online?
 With mods?
-Was it during the VS loading?
+Was it during the Vs. loading screen?
 On the CSS?
-On the SSS? ... ]
+On the SSS? ...]

 ### Screenshot(s)
-[ If an error prompt with a code ending in ``69`` shows up, please select "Details" and provide a screenshot.
-If you can't provide a screenshot, write the message down in its entirety ]
+[If an error popup with a code ending in ``69`` shows up, please select "Details" and provide a screenshot.
+If you cannot provide a screenshot, write down the message in its entirety.]

 ### Configuration
-[ Post your configuration located in ``sd:/atmosphere/contents/01006A800016E000/romfs/arcropolis.toml`` here ]
+[Post your configuration file located in ``sd:/atmosphere/contents/01006A800016E000/romfs/arcropolis.toml`` here.]

 ### Crash report
-[ If the game crashed, get the most recent file in ``sd:/atmosphere/crash_reports`` and post it here ]
+[If the game crashed, get the most recent ``.log`` file from ``sd:/atmosphere/crash_reports/`` and post it here.]